Ryman Healthcare Limited (RYHTY) to Issue Dividend of $0.33 on July 5th

-Ryman Healthcare Limited (OTCMKTS:RYHTY – Get Rating) announced a dividend on Wednesday, June 1st, investing.com reports.
-Shareholders of record on Friday, June 3rd will be paid a dividend of 0.3275 per share on Tuesday, July 5th.
+Ryman Healthcare Limited (OTCMKTS:RYHTY – Get Rating) declared a dividend on Wednesday, June 1st, investing.com reports.
+Investors of record on Friday, June 3rd will be paid a dividend of 0.3275 per share on Tuesday, July 5th.
 This represents a yield of 1.67%.
-The ex-dividend date of this dividend is Thursday, June 2nd.
+The ex-dividend date is Thursday, June 2nd.
 This is an increase from Ryman Healthcare’s previous dividend of $0.23.

 - Get a free copy of the StockNews.com research report on Ryman Healthcare (RYHTY)